hyperledger/indy-hipe/text/a2a-forward-secrecy/README.md

 Agent to agent communication uses Elliptic-Curve Integrated Encryption Scheme (ECIES) to protect messages.
 While this protection is good, it does not provide *forward-secrecy* and *key-compromise impersonation resistance*.

 [Forward-secrecy](https://en.wikipedia.org/wiki/Forward_secrecy) is the idea that compromise of the end point long term keys will not compromise the session keys.
 For agent to agent communication, a session is agent 1 sending a message to agent 2.
-Each message transmitted is a session.Key compromise impersonation means an active attacker that gains knowledge of the private key and can replace (impersonate) the agent when communicating.
+Each message transmitted is a session.
+Key compromise impersonation means an active attacker that gains knowledge of the private key and can replace (impersonate) the agent when communicating.
 Agents that have active (synchronous) connections can achieve this using ephemeral keys to establish each session key.
 This is much harder to do when messages are delivered asynchronously.
 Another vector of attack stems from reusing keys.
 The more a key is used the higher the likelihood an attacker can deduce the long term keys.
 If care is not taken with how messages are encrypted then messages with the same plaintext can yield the same ciphertext which allows an attacker to correlate two messages from the same agent.

 [Signal](https://signal.org/docs/specifications/doubleratchet/) is a protocol that provides the forward-secrecy and key-compromise impersonation resistence for both synchronous and asynchronous messaging.
-This HIPE proposes to implement the **Signal** protocol for edge agent to edge agent communication to improve security and privacy–specifically the double ratchet algorithm.
+This HIPE proposes to implement the **Signal** protocol for agent to agent communication to improve security and privacy–specifically the double ratchet algorithm.
+It is assumed that the transport layer across agents isn't secure in any way.
+Signal will function regardless of the transport layer.

 ## Out of scope

+**Ledger communication**
-This HIPE is **not** proposing to use the Signal protocol for situations where agents or resources are always online.
-Secure sessions can be established prior to sending any messages between them.
-In these cases, TLS is a good solution instead of the Signal protocol.
+This HIPE is **not** proposing to use the Signal protocol to communicate with the Indy Ledger.
+In this case, TLS is a good solution instead of the Signal protocol.
 Signal requires state variables to maintain privacy and secrecy.
 These state variables must be kept private or all of its benefits are void.
-The following are examples of such use cases:

-- Cloud agent to cloud agent communication.
-- Edge agent to Sovrin ledger communication.
-It is not reasonable for the Sovrin ledger to store the necessary state variables to inact the Signal protocol for each connection and these state variables are expected to be private.
-Everything on Sovrin is public.
+It is also not reasonable for the ledger to store the necessary state variables to inact the Signal protocol for each connection.

-- Edge agent to cloud agent communication.
+**Routing**
+How messages are forwarded to their various destinations is not the purpose of this HIPE.
+This HIPE just covers how message forward secrecy is to be implemented.

 # Tutorial
 [tutorial]: #tutorial